 Maintenance management systems

-Accredited bus operators must develop their own maintenance management system (MMS).
+Accredited bus operators must develop their own maintenance management system (MMS) based on their own operating conditions, risks, incident history and determined safety objectives.

 The purpose of an MMS is to ensure, so far as is reasonably practicable, that each bus operated by an accredited bus operator is safe and roadworthy whenever it is carrying passengers.